tkn-tub/ns3-gym/src/uan/doc/uan.rst

 Examples
 ========

 Examples of the Framework's usage can be found into the examples folder.
-There are mobility related examples and uan related ones.
+There are mobility related examples and UAN related ones.

 Mobility Model Examples
 #######################